chenyiran0599/HiSpatialCluster/README.md

 ## Package Requirements for GPU:

-CUDA 7.5 or later; numba and cudatoolkit
+CUDA 7.5 or later; numba and cudatoolkit; python 64bit (using arcgis pro for python 64bit)

-install with Anaconda: conda insall -c numba cudatoolkit=8.0(if with CUDA 8.0)
+Install with Anaconda: conda insall -c numba cudatoolkit=8.0(if with CUDA 8.0)

-or install with unofficial binaries for python extension packages to avoid compile llvmlite
+Or install with unofficial binaries for python extension packages to avoid compile llvmlite

 ## Method Reference